-Trying to lower your grocery budget?
+Trying to lower your grocery bill?
 Try this simple recipe for Caribbean Beans and Rice!
+It’s an easy and frugal dinner idea.

 Wondering what I’ve been up to lately?
-Well, lots of things, but one of the main things is trying to drastically lower our grocery budget!
+Well, lots of things, but one of the main things is trying to drastically lower our grocery bill!

 Recently, when we took a look at our finances and tried to find a way to cut back our expenses, the food budget was one of the main things we felt we had control over.
 With a bit of planning and creativity, we’ve been able to cut back our spending on food and save several hundred dollars each month.